cld2labs/FinSights/README.md

 1. **Document Upload & Processing**: Users upload or paste financial documents.
 The system extracts and caches the raw text.
 2. **Dynamic Section Generation**: Based on the document content, the system intelligently generates relevant financial analysis sections tailored to the specific document.
 3. **Section-wise Summarization**: Users can then generate summaries for each dynamically detected section, allowing them to explore different aspects of the financial document at their own pace.
-4. **Dynamic Suggestions**: The system provides intelligent recommendations and insights based on the document content, highlighting key financial metrics and important trends.
-5. **Chat with RAG**: Users can interact with an intelligent chat interface that uses Retrieval Augmented Generation (RAG) to answer questions about the uploaded document, providing context-aware responses based on the actual document content.
+4. **Chat with RAG**: Users can interact with an intelligent chat interface that uses Retrieval Augmented Generation (RAG) to answer questions about the uploaded document, providing context-aware responses based on the actual document content.

 The platform leverages OpenAI's GPT-4o-mini model for intelligent content analysis and summarization.
 The backend caches extracted documents, allowing users to explore different sections without re-uploading the same document.
 The RAG-powered chat system enables conversational analysis of financial documents with high accuracy.